Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 #### Personality

- First off, we have your tulpa’s personality.
+ First off, we have your tulpa's personality.
 Their likes, dislikes, preferences, and traits that make them unique and contribute toward sentience.
 Most people prefer to simply make a list of traits and dictate them to their tulpa.
-For example, when I created my tulpa, I made a list of 40 or so traits, and began to read them off to her one trait at a time in a manner such as “You are Placidia (her name), you are calm and collected.
-You enjoy quiet places and do not like when there is a lot of loud noise.”
-Notice how the traits and characteristics I chose all relate to each other and make the statement sound more ﬂuent.
+For example, when I created my tulpa, I made a list of 40 or so traits, and began to read them off to her one trait at a time in a manner such as "You are Placidia (her name), you are calm and collected.
+You enjoy quiet places and do not like when there is a lot of loud noise."
+Notice how the traits and characteristics I chose all relate to each other and make the statement sound more uent.

  There are also various methods regarding how to apply the personality to the tulpa.
 One that I particularly favor is to imagine your tulpa in your wonderland (if you have one), and picture